 c) When the minimum is above 5%, the maximum shall not exceed the minimum by more than 20% of the minimum and by not more than 5 percentage points (minimum 28.0%, maximum 33.0%).

-3. When stated, guarantees for minimum and maximum salt and total sodium, minimum potassium, magnesium, sulfur, phosphorus, and maximum fluorine, shall be expressed as a percentage by weight.
+3. State guarantees for minimum and maximum salt and total sodium, minimum potassium, magnesium, sulfur, phosphorus, and maximum fluorine as a percentage by weight.

-4. Other mineral guarantees, when present, must be stated in parts per million (ppm) when the concentration is less than 10,000 ppm (1%) or must be stated as a percentage by weight if the concentration is greater than 10,000 ppm (1.0%).
+4. State other mineral guarantees in parts per million (ppm) when the concentration is less than 10,000 ppm (1%), or as a percentage by weight when the concentration is greater than 10,000 ppm (1.0%).
+Group mineral guarantees by unit of measurement.

 Note:

-• Guarantees for crude protein, crude fat, and crude fibre are not required when the feed is not intended to supply those substances or they are present in levels too low to make a significant contribution to the intended function of the feed.
+- Do not guarantee crude protein, crude fat, or crude fibre if the feed is not intended to supply them or contains them in amounts too low to significantly support the feed’s intended function.

 For species-specific guarantees, refer to the Tables in AAFCO OP.